VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/wind.md

 {{< quote "[Wikipedia](https://en.wikipedia.org/wiki/Brass_instrument)" >}}

 [T]he term "brass instrument" should be defined by the way the sound is made, as above, and not by whether the instrument is actually made of brass.
-Thus one finds brass instruments made of wood, like the alphorn, the cornett, the serpent and the didgeridoo, while some woodwind instruments are made of brass, like the saxophone.
+Thus, one finds brass instruments made of wood, like the alphorn, the cornett, the serpent and the didgeridoo, while some woodwind instruments are made of brass, like the saxophone.

 {{< /quote >}}